 “We were going on holiday the day after I got the news.
 That whole trip, I didn’t tell my husband.
 I looked on the internet and started to make some changes immediately to what I’d eat and drink.
 I turned down the ice cream, drank vodka or wine instead of beer.
 My husband noticed that something was wrong.”

 When I got home I went to see my GP, who did a second blood test and confirmed that I was pre-diabetic.
-His advice?, “Diet and exercise and come back in a year.”
+He told me to diet and exercise and come back in a year.”

 “That was it.
 Unbelievable, right?
 I felt lost.
 I didn’t know where to start.
 I needed a plan.”